-If you remember the 1984 Spielberg movie ‘Gremlins’, then you’ll have a pretty good idea how live cells behave under a fluorescence microscope.
+If you remember the 1984 Spielberg movie ‘Gremlins’, then you’ll have a pretty good idea of the effect of photodamage in fluorescent live-cell imaging.
 They yell ‘bright light!’ and die.
-Cells don’t like light because they have evolved to live under an epidermal layer or skin, or stay safely hidden inside a dark and warm incubator.
+Cells don’t like light because they have evolved to live under an epidermal layer of skin or stay safely hidden inside a dark and warm incubator.

-There are other ways to do live cell imaging, but this one is the easiest to recognize.
-If the person responsible for the microscope starts to happily babble alphabet soup along the lines of EMCCD, sCMOS, LED and speak about band-pass filters, fast shutters and water-immersion objectives when you ask if the system is good for you, you are on the right track.
+There are other ways to do live-cell imaging, but this one is the easiest to recognize.
+If the person responsible for the microscope starts to happily babble alphabet soup along the lines of EMCCD, sCMOS, LED, and speaks about band-pass filters, fast shutters, and water-immersion objectives when you ask if the system is good for you, you are on the right track.

-Before imaging, wash your cells gently and put them in fresh medium- this helps to decrease the background fluorescence in the media and removes most of the bright dead cells.
+Before imaging, wash your cells gently and put them in fresh medium; this helps to decrease the background fluorescence in the media and removes most of the bright dead cells.

 My personal rule-of-thumb is to take a maximum of two hundred frames.
 Which, depending on the experiment, can be taken over 20 seconds or 20 hours or anything in between.

-1) Buy a commercial autofocus system.
+- Buy a commercial autofocus system.

-2) Keep the temperature in your microscope really stable.
+- Keep the temperature in your microscope really stable.
 This includes putting the sample dish inside the microscope half an hour before imaging it.

-3) Stand beside the microscope and adjust the focus by hand during the imaging.
+- Stand beside the microscope and adjust the focus by hand during the imaging.